BootcampersCollective/Coders-Workshop/Coding-Challenges/keyedBy/README.md

 }
 ```

-In-effect, keyedBy creates an index on a particular key in a list.
+In effect, keyedBy creates an index on a particular key in a list.

 If the `key` is not present in an object, do not include it in the result.